mgreiler/se-unlocked/Transcripts/EP_09_Charlie_Gerard.md

 chat quite often.
 And so the process was a bit different.
 It wasn't truly interviews.
 It was more chats.
 So yeah, basically that was it.

 **Michaela:** [00:47:50] Yeah.
-So one of the things I wanted to process if you're now in Sydney, but I know that you have been living in Paris as well.
-So how comes that you are
+So one of the things I wanted to ask you is, you're now in Sydney but I know that you have been living in Paris as well.
+So how comes that you are in Sydney?

+**Charlie:** [00:48:00] It's much better.

+**Michaela:** [00:48:07] Smaller, or better, or...?

-**Charlie:** [00:48:00] in Sydney?
-Um, it's much better.
-It's so well, I moved to Sydney about eight years ago.
-Um, so that that's been quite a while now.
-Um, but I think so at the, at the time I was not in tech, I was in marketing.
-I was finishing my master's degree.
-And as part of, um, as part of that degree, I had to either do an internship in an agency in Paris or a semester abroad in a university that was partnering with my school at the time.
+**Charlie:** [00:48:09] Well, I moved to Sydney about eight years ago, so that that's been quite a while now.
+At the time I was not in tech.
+I was in marketing.
+I was finishing my master's degree, and as part of that degree, I had to either do an internship in an agency in Paris or a semester abroad in a university that was partnering with my school at the time.
-And I had done internships before because, um, In France.
-I didn't really do uni, but I did more of a school that was, um, like we had to do internships quite, uh, quite often to build that kind of like a professional, um, portfolio kind of thing too, then get hired
+And I had done internships before because in France, I didn't really do uni, but I did more of a school that was, like, we had to do internships quite often to build that kind of like a professional portfolio kind of thing too, then get hired.

-**Michaela:** [00:48:53] dead, like a Polytechnical.
+**Michaela:** [00:48:53] Is that like a polytechnical?

-**Charlie:** [00:48:54] Um, so it was.
-It's I think it works differently between different countries.
+**Charlie:** [00:48:54] I think it works differently between different countries, so I wouldn't really know the equivalent in other countries, but it was a mix of lectures and a mix of actual professional experience.
-So I wouldn't really know the equivalent in other countries, but it was a mix of lectures and a mix of actual professional, um, experience.
-So, so I had done, yeah, I had done internships before, so I was thinking, well, if my school is willing to send me somewhere, then yeah, I think that opportunity.
-Yeah.
-So, um, I totally get it.
+So I had done internships before, so I was thinking, well, if my school is willing to send me somewhere, then, yeah, I'll take that opportunity.

+**Michaela:** [00:49:22] I totally get that.

-So I decided to, um, to pick Sydney because it was really far, uh, and I wanted to go quite far it's on songs like that, but, uh, I, I just, yeah.
-See the other side of the book.
-I just mean it.
-I might not have the opportunity, you know, to go.
-Um, to Australia every day.
-Um, so I picked that and then I love, and I basically started working here and yeah.
+**Charlie:** [00:49:24] So I decided to pick Sydney because it was really far, and I wanted to go quite far.
+It sounds bad like that, but I just...

+**Michaela:** [00:49:41] Yeah, see the other side of the world, right?

+**Charlie:** [00:49:42] Yeah, I just mean I might not have the opportunity to go to Australia every day.
+So I picked that and then I loved it, and I basically started working here and yeah.

 **Michaela:** [00:49:52] Yeah.
 That's really interesting.
 Yeah.
 I can see it.
-I mean, I did, um, during my masters, I also did.
+I mean, during my masters, I also did what was called an Erasmus term.
-Yeah.
-An Erasmus was called Erasmus term.
-So I went to London and based on that I had experience, I traveled the world because I also want **Charlie:** [00:50:07] to see everything **Michaela:** [00:50:09] that's out there so I can see.
-And so now you're feeling that you are, that you are going to stay in Sydney or are you going to come back
-**Charlie:** [00:50:16] to Europe at one point?
+So I went to London and based on that experience, I traveled the world because I also wanted to see everything that's out there so I can see.
+And so now you're feeling that you're going to stay in Sydney, or are you going to come back to Europe at one point?

-Yeah.
-At the moment, I'm not.
-I'm not sure because you know, after eight years, sometimes things.
-Uh, like, you know, what you want in, you know, in your life or things like that change.
+**Charlie:** [00:50:19] Yeah.
+At the moment, I'm not sure because after eight years, sometimes things, you know, what you want in your life for things like that change.
 So I'm, I'm actually not quite sure at the moment.
 I'm actually thinking about what I want to do with my life, you know?

 **Michaela:** [00:50:34] Yeah.
-It's a constant Todd
-**Charlie:** [00:50:38] that I have
-**Michaela:** [00:50:38] every morning that I wake up.
+It's a constant thought that I have every morning that I wake up.

-**Charlie:** [00:50:40] It's like, Oh yeah.
-**Michaela:** [00:50:43] Yeah.
+**Charlie:** [00:50:43] Yeah.

-**Charlie:** [00:50:44] Well, so.
-**Michaela:** [00:50:46] Charlie.
+**Michaela:** [00:50:46] Well, so, Charlie.
 I think we covered a lot.
 Is there something you want to talk about that we haven't covered yet?

 **Charlie:** [00:50:53] I don't think so.
 I think we did cover a broad range of topics.
 It was, it was really cool.
 It was really interesting.
-Yeah.

 **Michaela:** [00:50:59] Yeah.
 I really enjoy talking to you.
 Thank you so much for being on my show.

 **Charlie:** [00:51:03] Thank you so much for having me.

 **Michaela:** [00:51:04] Yeah.
 Thank you.
 Bye bye.

 **Charlie:** [00:51:06] Bye.
 Bye.

-**Michaela:** [00:51:08] I hope you enjoyed another episode after sup engineering unlocked podcast.
-Don't forget to subscribe and I talk to you again in two weeks.
-Bye.
+**Michaela:** [00:51:08] I hope you enjoyed another episode of the _Software Engineering Unlocked_ podcast.
+Don't forget to subscribe, and I'll talk to you again in two weeks.
+Bye!